-KH, also known as Total Alkalinity or Carbonate Hardness is a measure of the buffering capacity of the water in your pond.
-The buffering capacity refers to how well the pond can resist changes in pH.
+KH, also known as “total alkalinity” or “carbonate hardness”, is a measure of the buffering capacity of the water in your pond.
+The buffering capacity refers to how well it can resist changes in pH.

 What do I do if the KH level is wrong?

-Check the KH level of your tap water (or spring water etc).
-If the level is above 6°dH then regular water changes should keep the KH value in the pond topped up at a reasonable level.
-If the KH value is below 6°dH then perform water changes and boost the KH of the pond using Koi Care KH (Buffer) up.
+Check the KH level of your tap water.
+If the level is above 6 dKH, then regular water changes should keep the KH value in the pond topped up at a reasonable level.
+If the KH value of your tap water is below 6 dKH, you will need to add a KH buffer such as KH – Buffer Up to your pond.

 What do I do if the GH level is wrong?